ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 To avoid this, Ansible 1.8 allows the ability to save facts between playbook runs, but this feature must be manually enabled.
 Why might this be useful?

-Imagine, for instance, a very large infrastructure with thousands of hosts.
-Fact caching could be configured to run nightly, but configuration of a small set of servers could run ad-hoc or periodically throughout the day.
-With fact-caching enabled, it would not be necessary to "hit" all servers to reference variables and information about them.
+With a very large infrastructure with thousands of hosts, fact caching could be configured to run nightly.
+Configuration of a small set of servers could run ad-hoc or periodically throughout the day.
+With fact caching enabled, it would not be necessary to "hit" all servers to reference variables and information about them.

 With fact caching enabled, it is possible for machine in one group to reference variables about machines in the other group, despite the fact that they have not been communicated with in the current execution of /usr/bin/ansible-playbook.

 To benefit from cached facts, you will want to change the ``gathering`` setting to ``smart`` or ``explicit`` or set ``gather_facts`` to ``False`` in most plays.